Skip to main content

 Can dogs eat pumpkin?

 Long story short: yes!
 Pumpkin can be a great addition to any dog’s diet, and it can even have some health benefits when enjoyed in moderation.
 Every dog reacts to foods differently, but pumpkin is not a common allergen or irritant for canines.
-In fact, it’s not unusual to see this ingredient in dog foods thanks to its high fiber count and a multitude of vitamins.
+In fact, it’s not unusual to see this ingredient in dog foods thanks to its high fiber count and many vitamins.

 Not just any pumpkin is good enough for your furry friend, though.
-Even though dogs can eat pumpkin raw or cooked (even the seeds!), they should not have any added sugar, salt, or seasonal spices that are often used in some of our favorite fall recipes.
-These ingredients aren’t toxic to dogs, but they’re likely to cause stomach upset.
+Even though dogs can eat pumpkin raw or cooked, they should not have any added sugar, salt, or seasonal spices that are often used in some of our favorite fall recipes.
+Most of these ingredients aren’t toxic to dogs, but they’re likely to cause stomach upset.

-Canned pumpkin — plain of course — is the ideal choice.
-According to the canine nutrition pros at the American Kennel Club (AKC), canned pumpkin contains less water than whole pumpkin and therefore a higher concentration of fiber and other valuable nutrients.
+Canned pumpkin — plain, of course — is the ideal choice.
+According to the canine nutrition pros at the American Kennel Club (AKC), canned pumpkin contains less water than whole pumpkin and, therefore, a higher concentration of fiber and other valuable nutrients.
 Don’t be fooled, though: Fresh pumpkin still makes an awesome treat for your dog.
+Plus, the snack can keep them busy while you carve jack-o’-lanterns!

 Health benefits of pumpkin for dogs

-Pumpkin is also a fantastic source of vitamins — A, E, and C, specifically.
-Helpful minerals like potassium and iron can also be found here.
-Potassium — an electrolyte — is vital for heart, nerve, and muscle function, while iron keeps the circulatory system oxygen rich.
+Pumpkin is also a fantastic source of vitamins A, E, and C. Helpful minerals like potassium and iron can also be found here.
+Potassium — an electrolyte — is vital for heart, nerve, and muscle function, while iron keeps the circulatory system oxygen-rich.
 Who doesn’t love a healthy treat?

 How much pumpkin is too much?

-Because pumpkin is so high in fiber, it’s smart not to jump right in with a large serving.
-Instead, start with about 1 tablespoon of canned or powdered pumpkin to your dog’s normal meal (via AKC.)
+Because pumpkin is so high in fiber, it’s smart not to jump in with a large serving.
+Instead, start by adding about one tablespoon of canned or powdered pumpkin to your dog’s food.
 The AKC recommends keeping it at around 1–4 tablespoons (depending on your dog’s size) per meal to help combat constipation, though this is an ideal serving size for pumpkin treats, too.

-Giving your dog too much pumpkin can result in diarrhea and intestinal upset.
+Giving your dog too much pumpkin can result in diarrhea and intestinal upset, thanks to the fiber.
 This is why it’s important to start small and to keep an eye on your dog after trying something new.
 His body will know if he’s had too much of a good thing.

 A Samoyed eats a pumpkin

-First and foremost, make sure the pumpkin you’re serving up is free of spices, sugars, artificial sugars, and salt.
-If you’re using fresh pumpkin, you can cut up bite-sized pieces to make snacking even easier for your pup.
+First and foremost, make sure the pumpkin you’re serving is free of spices, sugars, artificial sugars, and salt.
+If you’re using fresh pumpkins, you can cut up bite-sized pieces to make snacking even easier for your pup.

 If your fur baby is a picky eater, you may want to bake your pumpkin into a yummy treat instead of mixing it into his kibble.
-Even the AKC offers pumpkin dog treat recipes!
-These crafty ideas include a pumpkin-and-frozen-yogurt treat for warmer weather, peanut-butter-and-pumpkin dog biscuits, and banana-pumpkin cookies.
+Consider this another opportunity to get creative in the kitchen!
+You can whip up a pumpkin-and-frozen yogurt treat for warmer weather, peanut butter and pumpkin dog biscuits, or even banana pumpkin cookies.
+We won’t tell if you try some for yourself!

 There’s something for every palate!
 For an extra-festive look, try out a pumpkin-shaped cookie cutter or cute serving bowl — not that your pup will pay much mind to that.

 Since pumpkin is not only edible but also delicious to dogs, it makes the perfect autumn snack, treat, or meal addition.
-Its digestive benefits will leave your pup feeling better than before, while its fun texture will leave him so thrilled, he won’t even know he’s eating healthy food.
+Its digestive benefits will leave your pup feeling better than before, while its fun texture will leave him so thrilled that he won’t even know he’s eating healthy food.

 Gabrielle LaFrank